Social Awareness, Social Justice

-For those of you that are interested in learning or doing more, please find below a ongoing collection of information and resources that I have found to be helpful. these are only my current favorites, I know there are many more resources at out there!
-Would love to learn what inspires you!
+For those of you who are interested in learning or doing more, please find below an ongoing collection of information and resources that I have found to be helpful.
+These are just a few of my current favorites, I know there are many more resources at out there!
+I would love to learn what inspires you!

 Voting Organizations: Voting is a sacred right, let’s protect it.

-Georgia League of Women Voters – For nearly 100 years, we have fought to protect the rights of eligible voters and expand access for those who’ve been left out of our democratic process.
+Georgia League of Women Voters – For nearly 100 years, this organization has fought to protect the rights of eligible voters and expand access for those who’ve been left out of our democratic process.

-Fair Fight – promotes fair elections in Georgia and around the country, encourage voter participation in elections, and educate voters about elections and their voting rights
+Fair Fight – promotes fair elections in Georgia and around the country, encourages voter participation in elections, and educates voters about elections and their voting rights

 Rock the Vote – Young people face unique challenges that result in lower participation and voting rates and a lack of representation in our democracy.
-We empower them to get involved, register and vote and we fight to protect their freedom to vote.
+Rock the Vote empowers them to get involved, register and vote and we fight to protect their freedom to vote.

 Human + Civil Rights Organizations: